kornel13/old-lobby-api/README.md

 * `unzip`

 ### Using script
-Running the script `./start.sh`. **Run it from app root directory.** It'll run database, build the app in the production mode and start it.
+Run a script: `./start.sh`. **Run it from app root directory.** It'll run a database, build the app in the production mode and start it.

-App should be accessible from `http://localhost:9000`
+The app should be accessible from `http://localhost:9000`

 ### Alternatively
 In case of any problems with the script the app can be run in development mode

-First run `docker-compose up -d`.
-It'll run postgres database docker.
+Firstly run `docker-compose up -d`.
+It'll run a postgres database docker.
-In order to check it's running type `docker container ls`
+In order to check if it's running, type `docker container ls`
 ![Running docker container](screenshots/docker-running.png)

-Next, simple run `sbt run`.
+Next, simply run `sbt run`.
-It'll may required to apply evolution script, thereby go `http://localhost:9000/evolution` to in the browser before websocket usage
+It might be required to apply evolution script, thereby go `http://localhost:9000/evolution` to in the browser before websocket usage

-App should be accessible from `http://localhost:9000`
+The app should be accessible from `http://localhost:9000`
 ## Testing the app
 Check if the app is responsible: ` curl -I --request GET 'localhost:9000'` Server should respond with `HTTP/1.1 200 OK` code.